Interview: Climate change is increasing number of days with heavy rainfall, says IMD chief

 These trends, however, did not feature in the pre-monsoon bulletin of the Indian Meteorological Department, the country’s primary weather forecasting body that functions under the Ministry of Earth Sciences.
 The bulletin, released in May, had predicted a normal monsoon.

 In an interview with Scroll.in, Mrutyunjay Mohapatra, the director general of the department, explained why the forecast was not accurate.
-“It has been found by the Ministry of Earth Sciences that there is an impact of climate change on the occurrence of rainfall,” he said, attributing the increasing number of extremely heavy and very heavy rainfall days to the phenomenon.
+He said the number of heavy rainfall days was increasing because of climate change, which was making predictions more difficult.

 Excerpts from the interview: